2014 Season Calendar

 April 10 - April 26

 A Killing Game

 "It's all grand fun...not to mention inventive theatre."
 (DC Theatre Scene)

-A Killing Game is an absurdist-play-meets-party-game.
-In a not-so-distant time and place, a deadly plague begins killing the citizenry - inexplicably, indiscriminately, and fast!
-CPT presents dog & pony DC, a quickly rising ensemble company from Washington DC known for their quirky and wild productions that involve everyone in the fun.
+A Killing Game is a theatre-meets-party-game in an evening of laugh-out-loud fun!
+Actors and audience work together to combat a mysterious plague that is killing all the citizens - inexplicably, indiscriminately, and fast!
+Styled after game shows and fashion from the 1960s, A Killing Game arrives in Cleveland via dog & pony dc, a quickly rising ensemble known for their quirky productions that involve everyone in the fun.

 April 10 - May 3